 3. Vary the Sizes

 Whether in your bedroom or living room, when matching pillows and rugs, it’s important to mix up the size and scale of the pillows.
 This allows for visual dimension and alleviates a horizontal line from forming across all the pillows when spread across the furniture.
 Go for different shapes as well; if you have two square shaped pillows, throw in a rectangular lumbar or round pillow as a fun way to add visual interest.
 If you fall in love with three square pillows, order them in different sizes if you can.
 You want to keep the eye moving around, and the best way to do that is with varied heights.

 When working in a neutral color palette or using mostly solid colored pillows, texture is key.
 Nothing is more boring than a group of beige cotton pillows sadly tossed around an equally beige sofa.
 However, beige can be beautiful when done in a tonal palette, adding in chunky knit textures, interesting fringe, luminous velvet and delicate woven details.
 This can be just as exciting as a bold color palette for the eye if the textures are there adding depth and interest.

 The key to successfully combining patterns to vary the scale of the print.
 Choose your largest scale pattern first.
 This doesn’t necessarily even have to be a pattern-sometimes, a woven pillow can be so textural that it will act as a large scale print.
 As such, a slightly textured solid can also be the perfect smallest scale pattern to complete a look.
 When done in a thoughtful color palette, traditional prints can play well with modern, masculine with feminine, etc. Let your personality show through in the selection of patterned pillows you choose.

-Shop my favorite rug and pillow sets below:
+Shop our complete rug and pillow sections below!